|

 You cover

-transportation of captain and crew to and from the boat.
+transportation of captain and crew to and from the sailboat.

 We are happy to sail with